 "Your leaders in the UN might have the same problem.
-Relay the order of complete confidentiality to them.
+Relay an order of absolute confidentiality to them and enforce it.
 We have eyes in the Wizarding world, and if they propose an assassination attempt, we'll hear about it.
 I don't know what my fearless leader has planned for your safety, but I can guarantee he has something up his sleeve."

 Henry scoffed.
-It's already goddamn taken care of, you bitch.
+It's already taken care of, you tosspot.

 "In fact, I wouldn't doubt our leader has already taken care of it," Denny said, nudging Henry with his mind.

-"Thought of everything, you guys have."
+"Thought of everything, haven't you?"
 The President smiled appreciatively, rocking back in his chair.

-"I…I'm at ease with this plan, as well," the Minister stuttered.
-"I would have wanted to meet your leader; however, he sounds like a brilliant man."
+"I…I'm at ease with this plan, as well," the Minister said.
+"I did want to meet your leader, though, he sounds like a brave man."

 Mentally, Denny guffawed.
-Shut up, you old codger, Henry hissed.
+Shut up, Henry hissed.
 Now tell them—

 "And how do you know my leader is a brilliant man and not a brilliant woman," Denny countered, ignoring Henry.
 "Or my leader could be a hermaphrodite.
-Reckon that!"
+What about that!"

 "You've been saying he," the Minister said.
 "I just thought—"

-"Generic he," Denny interrupted snootily, in obviousness.
-"But besides how brilliant he or she is," Denny continued, sobering.
-"He could very well just be an ugly sort of courageous."
+"Generic he," Denny interrupted snootily.
+"But besides how brave he or she is," Denny continued, sobering.
+"He could just be a stupid sort of courageous."

 "I like this convict!" the President stated cheerfully.
 "You tell your leader for me that the Minister and I are on task!
 And I'll be having a talk with the MCS76 when I get home."

 The Prime Minister had looked, for the entirety of the meeting, as if he were holding in a question with all of his considerable might.
-It burst out of him so quickly that Denny was startled.
+It burst out of him then.
 "When will we inform the public?"